-- Select and onboard an M&E technical lead. - Clearly define the purpose(s) of the M&E effort - Develop a results framework capturing all relevant components of the results chain. - Identify appropriate indicators and define data collection tools. - Draw up a detailed M&E plan covering all steps and a detailed action plan with clear responsibilities. - Identify opportunities for meaningfully engaging PLWNCDs and their communities. - Approve the M&E plan and obtain buy-in from relevant stakeholders.
+- An M&E technical lead is selected and onboarded. - The purpose(s) of the M&E effort are clearly defined. - A results framework is developed capturing all relevant components of the results chain. - Appropriate indicators are identified and data collection tools are defined. - A detailed M&E plan covering all steps and a detailed action plan with clear responsibilities are drawn up. - Opportunities for meaningfully engaging PLWNCDs and their communities are identified. - The M&E plan is approved and there is buyin from relevant stakeholders.